Making deconstructed sushi shrimp stacks at home is an easy way to get the flavors of sushi without the fuss or special sushi making equipment.

 The rice was going to take the longest to prepare and I knew I wouldn’t have time to do this during the dinner so I threw everything into a rice cooker prior to leaving and then left it on the warm setting while we were gone.

-I had everything prepped as much as possible.
+Most of the components were prepped ahead of time.
 The shrimp was peeled, tail off, and deveined.
 The rice was cooked and ready to be dressed up to become the traditional Japanese sticky rice and the Everything Sauce was prepared and ready to go.

 All I had to do when we arrived at my house was a quick saute of the shrimp and then assemble everything.
 It took less than 15 minutes to put the finishing touches on the meal.
 Just enough time for everyone to enjoy a pre-dinner cocktail.